By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 A portion of Cypress Lake Road will be closed for a yet-to-be determined time, after damage to a support column of the small bridge that crosses Watering Hole Branch was discovered Tuesday while extricating a pickup truck from the water next to the bridge.

-According to Georgia State Patrol Trooper Robbie Scott, the 911 Center received a call about noon reporting a truck in the water at the bridge located on Cypress Lake Road between Country Club Road and Old Riggs Mill Road.
+According to Georgia State Patrol Sgt.
+Robbie Scott, the 911 Center received a call about noon reporting a truck in the water at the bridge located on Cypress Lake Road between Country Club Road and Old Riggs Mill Road.

 “We responded, along with the Bulloch County Sheriff’s Office and county fire and EMS,” Scott said. “(We found) a black Nissan Frontier upside down in the water.
 You couldn't really see in the vehicle.